Feerojkumar/ArthrexAR_Assignment/README.md

 ## Approach - Use any image of choice for tracking.
 Created an empty sample scene, then added the Add the AR session and AR session Origin components in your scene.
 It contains a Camera and any GameObject s created from detected features, such as planes or point clouds.

-In AR session Origin, Add the ARTrackedIMageManager component script.
+In AR session Origin, Added the ARTrackedIMageManager script.
 The tracked image manager is a type of trackable manager and performs 2D image tracking.
 The tracked image manager creates GameObjects for each detected image in the environment.
 Before an image can be detected, the manager must be instructed to look for a set of reference images compiled into a reference image library.
 It only detects images in this library.

 In Assets, Created a Folder called MyReferenceLibrary, inside the folder create a Reference image library.
 The tracked image will be inserted here.